-Complete coverage of the Customize dialog is beyond the scope of this document.
-Click the Help button to access the help pages included with OpenOffice.org.
+Tip docum ete coverage of the Customize dialog is beyond the scope of this ent.
+Click the Help button to access the help pages included penOffice.org. ----------- ---

 The Customize dialog contains tabs to configure menus, keyboard bindings, toolbars, and events.